sunsibar/docs-software_devel/book/software_devel/getting_started.md

 download all files from `/data` - this is an easy way to view and download all calibration files and validation results.

-## Line Following Demo
+## Lane Following Demo

-After the Duckiebot has been calibration, you can launch the Line Following Demo:
+After the Duckiebot has been calibration, you can launch the Lane Following Demo:

 ```
-docker -H <DUCKIEBOT_NAME>.local run -it --name linefollowing-demo \
+docker -H <DUCKIEBOT_NAME>.local run -it --name lanefollowing-demo \
   --privileged \
   -v /data:/data \
   --net host \
-  duckietown/rpi-duckiebot-linefollowing-demo
+  duckietown/rpi-duckiebot-lanefollowing-demo
 ```

 You need to wait for a couple of minutes for all nodes to be started and initialized.